Hiking the Iliau Nature Loop Trail in the Waimea Canyon on Kauaʻi, Hawaiʻi

 Iliau Nature Loop Trail

-After the split, there’s a few lookouts that make for the best views of the Waimea Canyon.
-You can see waterfalls, and if you know where to look, you can see much of the distance to the end of the Lonomea hike talked about previously.
+You can see a number of waterfalls, and, if you know where to look, you can see much of the distance up Koaiʻe Canyon to the end of the Lonomea hike mentioned previously.

 The Waimea Canyon - Waiʻalae Falls (Straight) / Koaiʻe Canyon (Left)